ballerina-platform/module-ballerinax-nats/docs/spec/spec.md

 3. Initialize the `nats:Client`/`nats:Listener` with custom configurations.

-**Configurations available for connections:**

-`nats:ConnectionConfiguration`
-- `string` connectionName - The name of the connection.
-The default value is "ballerina-nats".
-- `nats:RetryConfig` retryConfig - The configurations related to connection reconnect attempts.
-  - `int` maxReconnect - Maximum number of reconnect attempts.
-The `reconnect` state is triggered when an already established connection is lost.
-During the initial connection attempt, the client will cycle over its server list one time regardless of the `maxReconnects` value that is set.
-     Use 0 to turn off auto reconnecting.
-Use -1 to turn on infinite reconnects.
-The default value is 60.
-  - `decimal` reconnectWait - The time (in seconds) to wait between the attempts to reconnect to the same server.
-Default value is 2.
-  - `decimal` connectionTimeout - The timeout (in seconds) for the connection attempts.
-The default value is 2.
-- `nats:Ping` ping - The configurations related to pinging the server.
-  - `decimal` pingInterval - The interval (in seconds) between the attempts of pinging the server.
-The default value is 2.
-  - `int` maxPingsOut - The maximum number of pings the client can have in flight.
-The default value is 2.
-- `nats:Credentials|nats:Tokens` auth - The configurations related to authentication.
-More details in Secured connections section.
-- `string` inboxPrefix - The connection's inbox prefix, which all inboxes will start with.
-The default value is "_INBOX".
-- `boolean` noEcho - Turns off echoing.
-This prevents the server from echoing messages back to the connection if it has subscriptions on the subject being published to.
-The default value is false.
-- `nats:SecureSocket` secureSocket - The configurations related to SSL/TLS.
-More details in Secured connections section.

 ```ballerina
    // See the API docs for the complete list of supported configurations.
    nats:ConnectionConfiguration config = {